camunda/camunda-docs/versioned_docs/version-8.2/components/modeler/web-modeler/play-your-process.md

 ![rewind process](img/play-rewind.png)

-The rewind operation currently does not support the following elements:
+The rewind operation in Play currently does not support the following elements:

 - Call activities
 - Timer events that complete without being skipped